cmdada/bhsgsa/src/presidents/README.md

 **Year:** 2024-present
 **Bio:**
 Ada is a junior and the tech manager of Boulder Highs’ GSA.
 She manages the technological side of presentations, the GSA Discord, and will occasionally give insightful and fun presentations.
-She loves robotics, and will often go on rants about it, so if you want to talk robotics she’s your girl.
+She loves robotics, and will often go on rants about it, so if you want to talk robotics, linux, or broader tech, she’s your girl.